Manoui/website/index.md

 ## And what does machine learning think about it?

 Now let's check if your intuitions were correct.
 Have you already heard about Machine Learning (ML for close friends)?
-Anyway don't worry this is not time and place to discuss stochastic gradient descent algorithms ;)
+Anyway, don't worry this is not the time and place to discuss stochastic gradient descent algorithms ;)
 The only thing you need to know is that we created ML models that given an unseen quote, can predict if the quote will be famous or not.
 We trained a Logistic Regression model (don't panic if you never heard about it).
 And our model predicted the fame of new quotes with an accuracy of 73 %!
-That is to say it could tell in 73% of cases if a quote was famous or not.
+That is to say, it could tell in 73% of cases if a quote was famous or not.
 Here below, you can see which coefficients and their associated feature contribute the most to the prediction.

-In the graph below, this is the coefficients we obtained for our Logistic Regression model.
-Don't worry if you don't understand 100% this graph, the only thing you need to know is that features with positive coefficient values will augment the chance of a quote to be famous, whereas coefficient with negative values will lower the chance of a quote to be famous.
+In the graph below, these are the coefficients we obtained for our Logistic Regression model.
+Don't worry if you don't understand 100% this graph, the only thing you need to know is that features with positive coefficient values will augment the chance of a quote being famous, whereas coefficient with negative values will lower the chance of a quote to be famous.
 Values close to zero means the feature doesn't really have an impact to predict if a quote is famous or not.

 {% include logistic_regression_coefficients.html %}

 For instance, being a politician augments your chance of having a famous quote, which confirms what we saw previously.
-Whereas coming from Asia really lower your chance for your quote to be famous... (in english newspaper at least).
+Whereas coming from Asia really lowers your chance for your quote to be famous... (in English newspaper at least).
 The number of characters doesn't seem to impact the prediction of our model.

 It is interesting to see that ML algorithms retrieve phenomenons we identified before, it also gives new ideas to design a more complex analysis.

 ## Famous quote generator:
 Some further explanation, about the quote generator you used at the top in case you are curious about it :)

 We selected a corpus of the 1000 most famous quotes across years, ranging from 98263 to 1028 occurrences in newspapers.
 The text was preprocessed in order to remove punctuation and numbers as well as multiple spacing.
 We trained a model (ML again!!!) on this corpus that learned the syntax and vocabulary of this corpus.
 The output of the model is the probability of the next word in a sequence of words (i.e. after 'I' one probable word is 'am' for instance).
-Once the model learned how to 'speak' in english, we generated new sentences limiting its length to 13 words since it is the median length of famous quotes.
+Once the model learned how to 'speak' in English, we generated new sentences limiting its length to 13 words since it is the median length of famous quotes.
 Ok the syntax is not perfect but the generator links successfully ideas like 'terrorism' and 'violence' or 'floods' and 'boat'.
 With more time and resources we could surely generate better quotes! --> invest in [Aficionada!](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Example of cool generated sentences:
 > ”Ensure the safety and democracy in the face of enemies of freedom europe.”